-ML Management, a wholly-owned subsidiary of the Company, is the investment advisor to certain external investment vehicles, inclusive of collateralized loan obligations and Logan Ridge Finance Corp., each of which hold their own portfolio of loans.
+ML Management, a wholly-owned subsidiary of the Company, is the investment advisor to certain external investment vehicles, including collateralized loan obligations, business development companies and interval funds, each of which hold their own portfolio of loans.
 As the Company's economic interest is derived from the management of such vehicles, such underlying loans do not form part of the Company's loan portfolio.